killtheliterate/observable-socket/README.md

 [ws](https://github.com/websockets/ws) and
 [window.WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

-Observable Socket assumes a few things:
+`observable-socket` assumes a few things:
 * Promises are available.
 If you're targeting an environment that does not support native Promises, use [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) or something